o-richard/fit/README.md

 go run ./... [command] [options]
 ```

-Live reload of the application (Only the HTTP Server)
+Live reload of the application (Only the HTTP Server).
+Modify the SHELL variable in the Makefile if need be i.e templ should be discovered within the system path.

 ```bash
 air